 Transitions began as a pilot project between Holland College and the PEI Department of Education in the 2002/2003 school year.
 In its inaugural year, Transitions hosted 16 students from Bluefield Senior High School.
-The program has grown to take in over 80 students annually and partners with schools to offer programs in both Charlottetown and Summerside.
-Students can choose from a several rotations to explore their interests under the guidance of Transitions staff.
+The program has grown to take in over 120 students annually and runs out of three separate Holland College campuses, partnering with schools to offer programs in Charlottetown, Summerside and Alberton.
+Students explore career options under the guidance of Transitions staff.

 To give Prince Edward Island high school students the opportunity to make informed decisions about their post-secondary options

 To re-ignite the learning process through student-centered, activity-based learning for students who may be disengaged in high school

 To build student confidence and preparedness for the post-secondary world

 Students attend college for half days for one semester.

 Students rotate through program clusters where they are exposed to a wide variety of Holland College programs.

 Rotations are complemented by tours, guest speakers, volunteering, fundraising, presenting, and portfolio development.

 Students receive two high school credits and preferred status when applying to any Holland College program upon completion

 Students are better prepared for post-secondary education, as they are familiar with the post-secondary environment and expectations